 Winner is a city in Tripp County, South Dakota, United States.
 The population was 2,897 at the 2010 census.
 It is the county seat of Tripp County.
 Winner also serves as the administrative center of neighboring Todd County, which does not have its own county seat.
 The nearest airport is Winner Regional Airport.

 Winner was laid out in 1909, and named for the fact the town had emerged the “winner” as the county’s most successful trading point.

-There You Have It – The Best Places To Raise A Family In South Dakota
+There You Have It – The Best Places To Grow Up In South Dakota

 If you’re looking for a breakdown of cities in South Dakota ranked by criteria that most would agree make a place a great spot for families, this is an accurate list.

 Here’s a look at the best cities for singles South Dakota according to the data:

 - These Are The 10 Best Places To Retire In South Dakota For 2018